Tel: 020 8995 5995 | Email: homes@capitalproperties.co.uk

 A new certificate is not required on each let of a rental property.

 The requirement has been introduced to comply with the EU’s Energy Performance of Buildings Directive (EPBD) which applies to all property, including rented property.
-This became law in 2003.

 Complaints